willnewbury/learn-import/README.md

     `pipenv shell`

+2. Review your configuration file (i.e. `config.local.json`).
+To just import a few articles / documents you can set the following.
+Otherwise it will import the whole site which may take a long time (45 minutes on LXC)

+    "DOCUMENT_IMPORT_LIMIT": 5,
+    "ARTICLE_IMPORT_LIMIT": 5,

-2. Run the import script
+3. Run the import script

     `python3 import_learn.py`